-In 1992, MCL's Board of Directors consolidated all land holdings under BEN.
-By 2016, the BEN had grown to nearly 23,000 ha spread among three provinces (Puntarenas, Guanacaste, and Alajuela).
-Also in 1992, the MCL launched its "Rain Forest Partners" program.
+In 1992, MCL's Board of Directors consolidated all land holdings under CER.
+MCL launched its "Rain Forest Partners" program in 1992.
 As money from the Debt-for-Nature swap and other grants was spent, funds for protection (forest guards) and maintenance, reforestation, and environmental education dried up.
 MCL urged donors to become Rainforest Partners to support these other necessary programs; however, most donors still preferred to donate money to buy land.
 The League's financial difficulties in the 1990s made additional land purchases a low priority until 2002, when Rachel Crandell, a teacher, founded the Monteverde Conservation League, U.S. (MCLUS) in Missouri; it became the main US Non-profit supporter of MCL.
-She and her husband Dwight wanted to help create an educational nature center on the eastern Caribbean side; their 1997 donation made the Finca Steller Educational Center a reality.
-She traveled the US, fundraising, and she brought groups to BEN's two field stations.
-Crandell had learned that giving donors the option of contributing to programs that protected BEN did not work.
-In consultation with MCL's leadership, she launched a new Land Purchase and Protection Campaign, using 50% of the donation for Land Purchase, 40% for protection (which includes the operation of MCL and MCLUS), and 10% for endowment.
-She said, "We reason that you cannot 'protect' the forest without operating trucks, computers, office staff, phones, guards, etc." The land purchase percentage included costs of surveying and legal costs related to title transfer.
+She and her husband Dwight wanted to help create an educational nature center on the eastern side of CEF; their 1997 donation made the Finca Steller Educational Center a reality.
+She traveled the US, fundraising, and she brought groups to CER's two field stations.
+Crandell had learned that giving donors the option of contributing to programs that protected CER did not work.
+In consultation with MCL's leadership, she launched a new Land Purchase and Protection Campaign, using 50% of the donation for Land Purchase, 40% for protection (which included the operation of MCL and MCLUS), and 10% for endowment.
+She said, "we reason that you cannot 'protect' the forest without operating trucks, computers, office staff, phones, guards, etc." The land purchase percentage included costs of surveying and legal costs related to title transfer.

-Meanwhile, the League established a prioritized list of actual properties to buy.
-Top priorities were: filling out the borders of BEN to natural boundaries and blocking points of easy entrance, buying land to connect pieces of BEN, and buying inholdings.
-In a return to the original vision for the League, they also wanted to extend BEN on the Pacific slope to help create a corridor for altitudinal migrants such as quetzals, bellbirds, butterflies, and for cats including the jaguar that require large territories.
+The League established a prioritized list of new properties to buy, focusing on filling out the borders of CER to natural boundaries and blocking points of easy entrance, buying land to connect pieces of CER, and buying inholdings.
+In a return to the original vision for the League, they also wanted to extend CER on the Pacific slope to help create a corridor for animals with altitudinal migrations, such as quetzals, bellbirds, butterflies, and species requiring large territories (such as cats).
 They also decided to buy only land with clear legal title.
-Unfortunately the land they wanted to buy was much more expensive and more deforested than previously purchased land.
+Unfortunately, the land they wanted to buy was much more expensive and more deforested than previously purchased land.
 MCLUS started fundraising for the Land Purchase and Protection Program in 2004.
-By 2011, about 270 ha of strategic land purchases had been added to the BEN.
+By 2011, about 270 ha of strategic land purchases had been added to CER.
 MCL sister organizations in the U.K. and Germany and other groups and individuals also contributed to the land purchases.
 Although Rachel Crandell died in 2009, a year after her husband, her legacy is very much alive.
-Friends and support BEN and the League.
+Friends and supporters in the U.S. were inspired by her example and continued to run MCLUS and support CER and the League.
 MCLUS changed their name in 2012 to Friends of Children's Eternal Rainforest (FCER).
-Two years later they broadened their mission to include other conservation efforts in Monteverde and became Friends of the Rainforest.
+Two years later they broadened their mission to include other conservation efforts in Monteverde and became Friends of the Rainforest (FR).